Trump questions 3-D gun sales allowed by his administration

 “I don’t care what President Trump says.
 I will be arguing to protect my client’s First Amendment rights,” he said on Tuesday.

-Defense Distributed’s website said it would publish the files on Wednesday but blueprints for seven guns already were available for download on Tuesday.
-The company’s founder, self-declared anarchist Cody Wilson, told media outlets on Monday that the files went up late Friday evening.
+Defense Distributed’s website said it would publish the files on Wednesday but blueprints for seven guns already were available for download.

+Blackman said in court filings that the group had begun uploading the blueprints on Friday, adding that any claims by states over an imminent risk and the need for injunctive relief had “dissipated.”

 The states, in their filing on Monday, argued the online plans will give criminals easy access to weapons by circumventing traditional sales and regulations.